AbieAnders/MS_Word_Text_Translator/README.md

-# MS_Word_Text_Translator
-A program that translates existing text and tables in an MS Word document.
+This program reads standard text and text present in tables of an MS Word document, translates the text and stores it in a new document.